Thursday, November 20, 2008

 Via Dave Farber's "Interesting Persons" list, an interview with Bruce Sterling on Life, the Internet and Everything, in which he discusses the role of colleges

 A college is supposed to civilize the young.
 If you remove those functions merely in order to pump ones and zeros at student eyeballs, you are going to lose a lot of valuable cultural capital.
 An educated citizen is not a friction-free technocratic philistine myrmidon with an ISO rating.
-Those guys exist, don't get me wrong, but they bear the relationship to education that the Ron Paul campaign had to political reality.
+Those guys exist, don't get me wrong, but they bear the relationship to education that the Ron Paul campaign had to political reality.and himself

 They say that those who worship the Muses end up running the Museums.
 Similarly, all futurists are doomed to become historians.
 The avant-garde becomes the gray eminences...